xavdid/reddit-user-to-sqlite/README.md

 ### Running Tests

 In your virtual environment, a simple `pytest` should run the unit test suite.
+You can also run `pyright` for type checking.

-## Releasing New Versions
+### Releasing New Versions

 > these notes are mostly for myself (or other contributors)